Tuesday, October 13, 2020

 “Isengrim—I’m so sorry,” the owner said.
 “I’m worried this is my fault.
 I—I should have raised Pharazon better—“

 Isengrim gave Suhel a squeeze and then turned to crouch in front of Terra.
-“Do not take this upon yourself,” he said, hugging her.
+“Do not take this upon yourself,” he said.
 “This was Pharazon’s decision.
 You are the kindest, most selfless owner I have ever seen.
 I highly doubt you raised him to be a traitor.”

-“I know you won’t,” Isengrim said, bumping his nose to her head.
-“Don’t worry.
-My thanes will find Skoll and Pharazon, and we’ll set everything right.
+“Well,” Isengrim said, “I intend to set this one right.
+My thanes will find Skoll and Pharazon, and stop whatever they’re plotting.
 Let’s just enjoy the rest of our dinner.”

 “That’s understandable,” Isengrim said.
 “I’m worried that you didn’t get enough to eat, though.”

 “I’ll be okay,” Terra said, putting a hand to her stomach.
 “I did have one slice of pizza, so I’m not hungry anymore.
-And my stomach is kind of sensitive, so I have to be careful with it.”
+I shouldn’t push my stomach when it’s stressed.”

 “I’m not feeling hungry anymore, either,” Suhel sighed.
 “But thanks for the feast, milord.
 I’m going to bed.”